 Inside the underground shelter, we found Myron, who was running a cell of “The Resistance” (of course it’s called that) against the Masters.
 Myron explained that the Masters were responsible for the Water Entity and were using their monsters to actively discourage people from trying to stop said Entity.
 Since that worked for more than 15 years, I’d say they did a pretty good job!
 We also learned that the Masters were from a place called Pureland, and that they had recently pushed the war back in their favour.
-Myron gave us the password for access to resistance HQ in the newly constructed town of Viper to the north: “ERAUQS,” aka “Square” backwards, something I never caught on to as a kid but can’t miss now that it’s the name of a major character in Kingdom Hearts: Birth By Sleep (though they changed the spelling to “Eraqus,” which can actually be said out loud).
+Myron gave us the password for access to resistance HQ in the newly constructed town of Viper to the north: “ERAUQS,” aka “Square” backwards, something I never caught on to back in the day, but can’t miss now that it’s the name of a major character in Kingdom Hearts: Birth By Sleep (though they changed the spelling to “Eraqus,” which can actually be said out loud).

 Buying nothing in town (there was nothing worthwhile) we headed off to Viper, where we learned even more news of the war.
 Faye, the little girl from the prologue, was now a young adult and had been kidnapped by the Masters as the end result of a long campaign of kidnapping mentioned as far back as the start of the game.
 We now learned that the Masters had been kidnapping children in hopes of finding the child who could draw the most powerful of the “Mystic Swords,” Xcalibr.
 Naturally, Faye was the chosen one.
 Also, a group of resistance fighters had already gone to Pureland: Borgin, someone named Dr. Quacer and someone else named Jupiah had constructed their own copy of the Talon and gone off through the dimensions.
 We learned all of this from Dion, Faye’s childhood friend (sibling?), who now wanted to follow the “Talon2” crew, with Faye’s kidnapping putting us on a tight timeline.
 Unfortunately, it wouldn’t be easy.
 We would need the original Talon’s dimension travelling Unit, X-Plane, which was being guarded by the last Water Entity monster, Maitreya, on Floatland.
 Oh, and we have to finally get the godforsaken thing out of the ground.